garrandall/popular-music-data/tracks/ms-grace-the-tymes.md

 Lady Grace she said she'll be so fine
 Someday I'll make her mine all mine

-Ooh ooh ooh Miss Grace
+Oh oh oh Miss Grace
 Satin and perfume and lace
 The minute I saw your face
 I knew that I loved you

-Ooh ooh ooh Miss Grace
+Oh oh oh Miss Grace
 Satin and perfume and lace
 The minute I saw your face
 I knew that I loved you